ycm-core/YouCompleteMe/README.md

 ### The `GetDoc` subcommand

 Displays the preview window populated with quick info about the identifier under the cursor.
-This includes, depending on the language, things like:
+Depending on the file type, this includes things like:

 * The type or declaration of identifier
 * Doxygen/javadoc comments